807007/wwwsiteontheinternetwork/LLM instructions.md

 Explanation: <br>
 &nbsp;&nbsp;&nbsp;Line 1: <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As LLMs generate text 1 token at a time, having it lay out instructions for itself should create a more structured response, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;since it'll refer to these instructions throughout its response. <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As LLMs generate text 1 token at a time, having it lay out instructions for itself should create a more structured response, <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;since it'll refer to these instructions throughout its response. <br>
 &nbsp;&nbsp;&nbsp;Line 2: <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is an attempt to avoid too much technical jargon in responses. <br>